jetblack0/dotfiles/README.md

 * **Common**:
 These programs work fine on both wayland and xorg.
   * [rofi](https://github.com/GrenicMars/dotfiles/tree/master/config/rofi): I use this program for application launcher, emoji and nerd font icon selector and a logout application which you see on the screenshot.
-It works well on xorg and xwayland.
-My configuration comes from this project with some customization.
+It works well on both xorg and xwayland.
+My configuration comes from this [project](https://github.com/adi1090x/rofi) with some customization.
   * [neovim](https://github.com/GrenicMars/dotfiles/tree/master/config/nvim): Lsp support and some useful plugins which bring me a happy text editing and web development experience.
   * [tmux](https://github.com/GrenicMars/dotfiles/blob/master/config/tmux/tmux.conf): Some customization override the counter-intuitive default keybindings.
   * [zsh](https://github.com/GrenicMars/dotfiles/tree/master/config/shell/zsh): Debloated, without something like on-my-zsh.